 Learn to play an instrument

-If you are an adult, or a young person who wants to have lessons outside of school then you could have evening individual lessons at our Arts Centre.
-To do this, download and return the form on the right hand side of this page.
+If you are an adult, or a young person who wants to have lessons outside of school then more information about how to do this can be found here.

 Which instruments can I learn to play?